nadhirah0456/nadhirah0456/README.md

   - Open Source Development

 ## 📬 How to Reach Me
-Feel free to connect with me via GitHub Discussions or email at [your email address].
+Feel free to connect with me via GitHub Discussions or email at nadhirah0456@gmail.com.

 ## 🔗 Let's Build Together
 Exploring repositories, fixing bugs, and contributing to meaningful projects is my goal!